azulqarni/graph-coloring/README.md

 following the source vertex are in arbitrary order.
 The output consists of vertices grouped by color, with all vertices assigned with the same color printed in the same line of the output.
-In the first line, the number of colors used is printed.If `gcolor.c` is compiled  with `-DATTACHED` an executable compatible with the python wrapper is produced, accepting the input graph as lines of adjacency lists, where vertices are enumerated with consecutive umbers starting from 0.
+In the first line, the number of colors used is printed.
+If `gcolor.c` is compiled  with `-DATTACHED` an executable compatible with the python wrapper is produced, accepting the input graph as lines of adjacency lists, where vertices are enumerated with consecutive umbers starting from 0.